cloudedbats/cloudedbats/README.md

 "Microphone (350€+VAT), Raspberry Pi 3B computer (40€), case (10€), Micro-SD for software (15€), USB memory for sound files (15€), GPS (20€).
 Any power supply for smartphones can be used, for example a mobile phone charger or a powerbank (10-30€)."

 CloudedBats source code, etc.: https://github.com/cloudedbats/cloudedbats_wurb

+#### What's happening right now:

+Updated 2018-03-18: We still have a lot of snow outside, but I'm planning for an upgrade that can be tested on real bats during April and early May.
+The plans are improved sound processing to detect sound, better and easier to understand config/settings, instructions for developers, and a user manual.

 ### 3. DSP, Digital Signal Processing